reddymachubhavana03-hash/Customer-Segmentation-Profitability-Analysis/README.md

 ---

 ## About the Author
-This project was created by **Bhavana Reddy** to demonstrate practical data analysis skills, business thinking, and interview-ready reporting using Excel.
+This project was created by **Bhavana Reddymachu** to demonstrate practical data analysis skills, business thinking, and interview-ready reporting using Excel.